We believe that outstanding care starts with outstanding people.

 Application Deadline: Until Filled

-If you would like to work with a team of professionals who are committed to enriching the lives of patients, we invite you to join Runnymede Healthcare Centre as an Stakeholder Specialist.
+If you would like to work with a team of professionals who are committed to enriching the lives of patients, we invite you to join Runnymede Healthcare Centre as an Project Coordinator.

 Position summary:

-Reporting to the Director, Strategy & Stakeholder Engagement, the Stakeholder Specialist is responsible for development, implementation, and execution of various corporate projects required by Runnymede Healthcare Centre.
-The Stakeholder Specialist will also work closely with all relevant stakeholders to monitor, update and maintain key hospital-wide corporate projects.
+Reporting to the Director, Strategy & Stakeholder Engagement, the Project Coordinator is responsible for development, implementation, and execution of various corporate projects required by Runnymede Healthcare Centre.
+The Project Coordinator will also work closely with all relevant stakeholders to monitor, update and maintain key hospital-wide corporate projects.
 The role will also be responsible for coordinating and facilitating strategic initiatives as required.

 Responsibilities include: